khaytsus/git-edit-wrapper/README.md

 History..

-I've used microEmacs since the AmigaDOS days, which was caleld the "Advanced Editor".
+I've used microEmacs since the AmigaDOS days, which was called the "Advanced Editor".
 When I moved to Linux in the late 90's I quickly found microEmacs 3.12 which operated exactly the same way it did in AmigaDOS.
 Newer versions changed some of the key sequences around so I've used the same binary for years now.
 Problem?
 Clobbers symlinks..
 Clobbers selinux..
 So I wrote a wrapper to work around